AmadouOuryBah/WebPages/README.md

 # ONLINE MARATHON FROM INTELLECT FOX O

-In this project it was necessary to work with a figma file  to implent this page  , it looks like  an Instagram page layout .
+In this project it was necessary to work with a figma file  to implement this page  , it looks like  an Instagram page layout .
 I used css flex box and others styles for doing layout .

 The figma was given by intellect fox.